magento/devdocs/guides/v2.1/cloud/cdn/cloud-vcl-custom-snippets.md

   - Setup
 ---

-Custom VCL snippets are blocks of VCL logic inserted into the [default VCL code]({{ page.baseurl}}/cloud/cdn/configure-fastly.html#upload-vcl-snippets) installed when you enabled the Fastly CDN module for Magento 2 in your environment.
-These snippets are generated, compiled, and transmitted to all Fastly caches, loaded, and activated without server downtime.
+Custom VCL snippets are blocks of VCL logic added to the active VCL version.
+A custom VCL snippet modifies how Fastly caching services respond to request traffic.
+For example, you can add a custom VCL snippet to allow request traffic only from specified client IP addresses, or to block traffic from websites known for sending referral spam to your {{ site.data.var.ece }} sites.

-Use custom snippets to modify how Fastly caching services respond to request traffic.
-For example, you can create a custom VCL snippet to restrict access to a specified list of client IP addresses, or to block traffic from websites known for sending referral spam to your {{ site.data.var.ece }} sites.
+Custom VCL snippets—generated, compiled, and transmitted to all Fastly caches—load and activate without server downtime.

 Fastly supports two types of custom VCL snippets:

--   [Regular snippets](https://docs.fastly.com/guides/vcl-snippets/using-regular-vcl-snippets)—Versioned VCL snippets with VCL code and settings associated with a specific version of the VCL code for your environment.
-You create, modify, and deploy regular VCL snippets to the Fastly service configuration for a specific environment.
+-   [Regular snippets](https://docs.fastly.com/guides/vcl-snippets/using-regular-vcl-snippets)—Custom regular VCL snippets are dependent on a specific VCL version.
+You can create, modify, and deploy regular VCL snippets from the Magento Admin UI or the Fastly API.

--   [Dynamic snippets](https://docs.fastly.com/guides/vcl-snippets/using-dynamic-vcl-snippets)—Unversioned VCL snippets created using the Fastly API.
-You can modify these snippets and deploy them without having to update the Fastly VCL version for your service.
+-   [Dynamic snippets](https://docs.fastly.com/guides/vcl-snippets/using-dynamic-vcl-snippets)—VCL snippets created using the Fastly API.
+You can modify and deploy dynamic snippets without having to update the Fastly VCL version for your service.

 We recommend using custom VCL snippets with Edge Dictionaries and Access Control Lists (ACL) to store data used in your custom code.